-How to Prevent Carbon Monoxide Poisoning in your Home
+Prevent Carbon Monoxide Poisoning in Your Home

-- Install either a battery-operated carbon monoxide detector or one that has a battery back-up.
+- Install either a battery-operated carbon monoxide detector or one with a battery back-up.
 Be sure to change the batteries in it every spring and fall when the time changes.
 Place the detector in a place where it will wake you up if it sounds an alarm, since many people succumb to carbon monoxide poisoning in their sleep.
 It’s a good idea to install the alarm near the bedrooms in your home.

 - Replace your CO detector every five years, or when it is not working properly.
 Consider purchasing one that provides a digital readout of the CO level in your home.

 - When you decide to buy any gas equipment, buy only brands that carry a seal from a national testing agency.